Polytoria/Docs/docs/classes/Spotlight/index.md

 # Spotlight

-PointLight is a source of light emitting in a specific direction and angle that can be placed in the world.
+Spotlight is a source of light that emits in a specific direction and angle that can be placed in the world.
 Inherited from [DynamicInstance](../DynamicInstance)